 - Authors have the opportunity to review any edits to the text before publication.
 Each author also receives a copy of the first page proof of the article to proofread.

 - Authors are asked to sign and submit a publication agreement form which grants copyright to ARLIS/NA, including the Society's right to reproduce and disseminate the work mechanically or digitally for purposes in support of its educational and professional mission.
 However, authors may reprint or republish their own works without permission from ARLIS/NA provided the Society is credited.
-Additional information may be found in ARLIS/NA Policy R-12.
+Additional information may be found on the University of Chicago Press website.

 - Authors receive one complimentary copy of the journal issue which contains their submissions within a month of publication.